Amsterdam’s most kid-friendly places for breakfast, brunch, lunch and dinner.

 On the plus side, the Dutch tend to eat ridiculously early so don’t worry if your chicks need feeding at 6.00, you’ll more than likely be dining alongside adults and won’t feel like you’re missing out on the gezelligheid.

 Of all the Amsterdam restaurants, our favourites for dinner when we’re with our little people are grown up places with a cool vibe that also cater specifically for children.
-We have found Café Amsterdam and the Ij-Kantine to rank highly for this – the first in a breathtakingly wonderful space (one of Amsterdam’s finest) along with a decent kids menu and good brasserie food for adults, whilst the Ij-Kantine over the other side of the River Ij has the advantage of a (free) ferry journey to get there and a dedicated play area inside – although recently we’ve heard the food has been a little lacklustre.
+We have found Café Restaurant Amsterdam and the Ij-Kantine to rank highly for this – the first in a breathtakingly wonderful space (one of Amsterdam’s finest) along with a decent kids menu and good brasserie food for adults, whilst the Ij-Kantine over the other side of the River Ij has the advantage of a (free) ferry journey to get there and a dedicated play area inside – although recently we’ve heard the food has been a little lacklustre.
 Another good alternative is to head to one of the George restaurants.
-There are about eight of these in Amsterdam, all with a slightly different menu and ambience but the unifying theme is “French brasserie, New York style…in Amsterdam’ – think Soho-House-esque neighbourhood spots with metro tiles, leather couches, brass lighting and marble bars.
+There are about five of these in Amsterdam, all with a slightly different menu and ambience but the unifying theme is “French brasserie, New York style…in Amsterdam’ – think Soho-House-esque neighbourhood spots with metro tiles, leather couches, brass lighting and marble bars.
 For the kids – Cafe George, George WPA, Petit George and George Marina all have a small kids menu featuring faves like mini burgers, fishsticks and chips and pancakes, whilst even the branches without a specific offering for the littles tend to have mini-burgers, chips and the like.
 Another recent discovery has been Celia at the Kimpton de Witt, a cool Californian-influenced central Amsterdam restaurant that also has the added benefit of a kids menu featuring pizza, pasta (and even fish and chips)

 Our all time favourite though is Loetje – kids can enjoy “crunchy kip” (effectively high quality chicken tenders) or our boys’ total fave ‘kaastengels’ which are filo wrapped cheese sticks.
 Meanwhile grown ups get to enjoy the city’s best steak.
 Be sure to click the link to get the full sense of why this is so special.

 For more general food-options, consider brasseries like De Ysbreeker, Cafe de Jaren and Wildschut some of which have kids’ menus and where they might enjoy fish, pasta or burgers as well as snacks known as borrel.
+Another recent discovery is the lovely looking Hicks Brasserie in the Haarlemmerstraat.
+We haven’t been yet but it looks promising and seems to have a strong family-focus for all-day dining.
+In their words:

 If snacks are your thing, you’re in luck – Amsterdam snacks are ridiculously kid friendly and you’ll never be more than a few footsteps away from something yummy for the littles.
 Street-side herring/fish stands are a great option – your youngsters might not be brave enough to try herring but if they’re anything like mine they will love the kibbeling sold there – hot crispy battered chunks of white fish served with mayonnaise.
 Children also typically adore stroopwafels and store-bought options bear no comparison to the freshly made market offerings.
 This link will give you all the best hotspots for them as well as for poffertjes – another obsession for youngsters.
 These coin-sized mini pancakes are served under a mountain of icing sugar and eaten with a toothpick or tiny fork.
 Again find a market stall for fresh ones cooked on a poffertje iron.
 Our nephew is planning his next trip back to Amsterdam exclusively for them!